Kinfe123/fumadb/README.md

 ## FumaDB

-A library for library to interact with databases.
+A library for libraries to interact with databases.

 Read Documentation: https://fumadb.vercel.app